Ihor-Zaiets/booking_university_project/README.md

 Okay, so after long frustration and strong misunderstanding of how to deal with it, I decided to delete all code, i do not understand, because i see, that i collapsed under all new things that came at once.

+That day at the evening:

+Finally i finished BaseService tests.
+I even returned almost half of what i deleted previously.
+Really step by step strategy helped me with it.
+Not that, i did not know about it, but somehow this time it just was what it was.